kodeman2/Kode-Plays-music-player/README.md

-this  music player app was created using React, Redux, Shazam Api .
+this  music player app was created using React, Redux, Shazam Api.